JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 2. Bootstrap Form for Login:
     - Click login with no details entered and confirm that validation is working correctly.
-    - Click login with only Username or Password entered and confirm that validation is working correctly.
+    - Click login with only Username or Password entered and confirm that validation is working correctly (e.g. login wont progress).
+    - Enter incorrect login details to confirm that flash message ("An incorrect Username and/or Password was entered!") is shown.
     - Confirm that input fields turn green when correct number of characters is entered.
     - When correct user details are entered, click Login button and confirm that user is directed to Profile page.
     - Reduce and expand width of window to verify that the form responds as expected, and that it fits correctly on all device widths from mobile to tablet to desktop.